Securing Internet Traffic with SonicWall Cloud Secure Edge (CSE)

 DNS-layer Security

 DNS-layer Security allows admins to decide which domains, or categories of domains, they need to block.
-These domains are added to an ITP policy in Banyan, and the policy is then associated to a device or a group of devices.
+These domains are added to an ITP policy, and the policy is then associated to a device or a group of devices.

-These devices then update their name servers to point to Banyan’s name servers for all DNS traffic.
-The next time the device uses DNS, the request is sent to Banyan name servers, along with the device’s unique identifier.
+These devices then update their name servers to point to CSE’s name servers for all DNS traffic.
+The next time the device uses DNS, the request is sent to CSE name servers, along with the device’s unique identifier.
 The name servers recognize the device based on its unique identifier and then match the device to the associated ITP policy.

-Then, in real time, Banyan’s ITP policy categorizes the request(s) from the device, based on domain, and determines whether the request(s) should be blocked or allowed:
+Then, in real time, the ITP policy categorizes the request(s) from the device, based on domain, and determines whether the request(s) should be blocked or allowed:

 • If the request is blocked, then the device receives a redirect to a block page (the messaging on the block page is configurable by the organization).